 The Red Arrows Rollbacks

-The normal display by nine jets has been reduced to displays involving just 6 jets for this tour.
+The normal display by nine jets had been reduced to displays involving just 6 jets for this tour.
 There were only seven for the 2022 season anyway, following the departure of some members during pre-season training, and at the end of the UK 2022 season Flt.
 Lt.
 James Turner (Red 7) had to move from flying to PR duties for the duration of the tour because of a neck injury.

 The information comes from, and is credited to, the Red Arrows web site and their social media accounts, especially a Tweet on 28th October by @RAFRed7.